hamdinawfel/docker-mern-app/README.md

 > Nodemon is a Node.js package that automatically restarts an application when it detects file changes in one or more specified directories.

-> Using a host volume and nodemon, you can set up the Node.js application’s container so it automatically syncs code changes between the container and the local machine.
+> By using a host volume and nodemon, the Node.js application’s container automatically syncs code changes between the container and the local folder.

 ```
 nodemon i --save-dev